-What We Heard

-Our Perspective/ Our Response

-Compensation Discussion

-Inducement Award to Dreiling

-While the majority of shareholders agreed with the Company's rationale for providing the inducement grant, some shareholders had concerns with the magnitude of the grant, that similar grants of this magnitude would be made in the future, that the grant should have been tied to performance, or that the grant would not provide retention in the current market.
+What We Heard Our Perspective/ Our Response Compensation Discussion Inducement Award to Dreiling While the majority of shareholders agreed with the Company's rationale for providing the inducement grant, some shareholders had concerns with the magnitude of the grant, that similar grants of this magnitude would be made in the future, that the grant should have been tied to performance, or that the grant would not provide retention in the current market.
+1 of this nature will not be made absent truly extraordinary circumstances.
+1 We believe that the inducement grant is a long-term incentive that appropriately motivates Mr. Dreiling.

-Our Compensation Committee has confirmed that the inducement award was a one-time grant designed to attract and incentivize an extraordinary leader with a proven track record and the skills needed to lead the transformation of our Company.

-- Our Compensation Committee has confirmed that future grants of this nature will not be made absent truly extraordinary circumstances. - ✓ We recognize that some shareholders would have preferred the use of performance stock units rather than options.
-We believe that the high strike price (\$157.17 per share) of the options awarded under the inducement grant makes the award equivalent to a performance award and provides an incentive for Mr. Dreiling to build meaningful long-term shareholder value and aligns his interests with the interests of shareholders. - ✓ We believe that the inducement grant is a long-term incentive that appropriately motivates Mr. Dreiling.
 Absent a material change in circumstances, Mr. Dreiling will continue not to participate in the Company's long-term incentive award program, and we believe that no further action is needed to retain him.

-2023 Executive Compensation Program

-The 2023 Say on Pay vote was based on compensation paid under our 2022 compensation program.
+2023 Executive Compensation Program The 2023 Say on Pay vote was based on compensation paid under our 2022 compensation program.
 In 2023, we launched a new incentive program which was previewed in our 2023 Proxy.
 We asked our shareholders for feedback on our newly redesigned 2023 incentive program.
 The feedback provided was almost universally positive with most shareholders expressing strong support for the Company's annual incentive design and metrics, long term incentive award mix, metrics and three-year performance periods.
-Some shareholders provided suggestions regarding performance metrics that the Company could consider in the future.

-- ✓ In 2023, our Compensation Committee redesigned our executive compensation program to include multiple performance metrics for our short- and long-term incentives and expanded the types of equity granted under our long-term incentive program.
-The new program is designed to motivate our leadership team during our period of transformation to align our executives with long-term shareholder value creation and profitable growth. - Given the very positive feedback on our current program, the Company concluded that no changes to the incentive program are needed at this time.
-We will, of course, continue to consider appropriate metrics, including potential return metrics, other financial metrics and sustainability metrics, as the Company progresses with its strategic initiatives. - ✓ A detailed description of the design of our 2023 Executive Compensation Program and the Company's rationale for the structure and metrics chosen for the program is provided under the section entitled "Components of Executive Compensation" beginning on page 37.
+Some shareholders provided suggestions regarding performance metrics that the Company could consider in the future. / Company concluded that no changes to the incentive program are needed at this time.
+We will, of course, continue to consider appropriate metrics, including potential return metrics, other financial metrics and sustainability metrics, as the Company progresses with its strategic initiatives.